 With scholarships and college acceptances on the line, high school sports have become more competitive and challenging.
 High school athletes account for over 2 million yearly injuries, with 30,000 leading to hospitalizations.
 It’s important to ensure that your teen is taking preventive measures to avoid getting injured and sitting out for a game, or worse, a whole season.

-Know the most common injuries for popular high school sports and educate your teens on safety measures to keep them feeling whole all season long.
+Our orthopedic surgeon and sports medicine expert, Matthew Moralle, MD, is here to explain the most common injuries for popular high school sports so you can educate your teens on safety measures to keep them feeling whole all season long.

-Basketball is a high-contact sport that can lead to hip and thigh injuries and ankle sprains.
-Basketball can also lead to growth plate injuries, resulting in bone deformity and hindering bone growth.
+Basketball is another high-contact sport that can lead to hip and thigh injuries and ankle sprains.

 Baseball and Softball Injuries